cpainchaud/pan-configurator/utils/README.md

 - **address-edit.php** : to make changes to address/group, you can use filters to make changes only to objects of interest.
 Makes it easy to delete unused objects for example or replace.
 Use argument 'help' for details and usage.

+- **address-merger.php** : merge address objects together.
+Useful when you want to do cleaning or reduce number of objects because of firewall capacity problems for example.
+A collection of filters and algorithms will make this tool very flexible to bring you a tailored process for your customer.

+- **addressgroup-merger.php** : merge address groups together.
+Useful when you want to do cleaning or reduce number of objects because of firewall capacity problems for example.
+A collection of filters and algorithms will make this tool very flexible to bring you a tailored process for your customer.

 - **checkpoint-exclude.php** : calculate a static value for checkpoint-exlusion groups out of the migration tool.
  Give it the name of the group and it will consider that member #1 is the 'include' group while member #2 is the 'exclude' group and make numeric calculations to replace all members by a set of IP-ranges.